maieryo/maieryo.github.io/_pages/cv.md

 <br>

 # Academic Positions
-**2023 – Onward**: Project Assistant Professor, IIIEE, School of Engineering, The University of Tokyo<br>
+**2023 – Present**: Project Assistant Professor, IIIEE, School of Engineering, The University of Tokyo<br>
 **2022 – 2023**: Senior Academic Specialist, IIIEE, School of Engineering, The University of Tokyo<br>
 **2022 – 2023**: Part-time Lecturer, School of Engineering, IIIEE, The University of Tokyo<br>
 **2021 – 2022**: TA in Second Language Studies program, Department of Linguistics, Languages, and Cultures, Michigan State University<br>